Skip to content

 Strata Desktop App (macOS)

 Strata can run as a native macOS desktop app using Tauri v2.
-The app bundles the NestJS backend and Astro frontend as child processes (“sidecars”) that start/stop automatically with the app.
+The app serves bundled frontend assets and runs a NestJS backend sidecar that starts/stops automatically with the app.

 ┌─────────────────────────────────────┐